Our Scientific Director Dr. David Flavell explains about the life saving research work being funded by Leukaemia Busters.

-If you can't make May 19th, you can skydive for Leukaemia Busters any time with GoSkydive at Old Sarum in Salisbury or any other skydive school throughout the country.
+If you want to take on one of the ultimate challenges available in the UK, you can skydive for Leukaemia Busters any time with GoSkydive at Old Sarum in Salisbury or any other skydive school throughout the country.
 Simply sign up with your local airfield and then let us know and we will send you sponsorship forms and provided you raise a specified amount of sponsorship may even help you out with the cost of the dive.

 GoSkydive would welcome anyone who wishes to jump for Leukaemia Busters - simply click here or give them a call on nd book a jump.

 We are delighted to announce that on 27th October at 7.30p.m. the Charity Symphony Orchestra, under conductor Craig Lawton, will be performing to raise funds for Leukaemia Busters.

 The programme will consist of: